IPAC Table Format

-- Examples of Tables
+- Example Tables

-\name= value Keyword lines \ Comment Comment lines | column1 | column2 | column3 | column4 | column5 | Column Names | double | double | int | double | char | Data Types | unit | unit | unit | unit | unit | Units (optional) | null | null | null | null | null | Null Values (optional) 2.0978 29.09056 73765 2.06000 B8IVpMnHg Data Records 1111111111 2222222222 333333333 4444444444 555555555555555555 This sample row shows no data is allowed under the vertical bar in the header.
+\keyword = value Keywords (optional) \ Comment Comments (optional) | column1 | column2 | column3 | column4 | column5 | Column Names (required) | double | double | int | real | char | Data Types (standard) | unit | unit | unit | unit | unit | Data Units (optional) | null | null | null | null | null | Null Values (optional) 165.466279 -34.704730 5 11.27 K6Ve Data Rows (1 required) Data should remain within columns with no data under the vertical bars (standard).

-Keyword and Comment Lines:
+Keywords and Comment Lines

-The user may define their own keywords at the top of each table file.
-These keywords follow the FITS keyword = value model, and are case sensitive.
-They must begin with the backslash ("\") character, with no spaces between the backslash and the keyword itself.
+Users may define their own keywords at the top of the file.
+These keywords follow the FITS keyword = value style.
+They must be preceded by a backslash ("\"), with no space between the "\" and the keyword.
 The keyword is followed by an equals sign ("="), followed by the value.
-The IPAC table format allows spaces around ("=") signs.
-Header keyword string values should be quoted using single or double quotes.
+Spaces around the "=" are allowed.
+The value may be bare, or quoted using single or double quotes.

 A "\" followed by a space is treated as a comment line.
-Comment lines should have no more than 80 characters.

 Examples of valid keywords and comments:

-\catalog = sao \date = "Wed Sp 20 09:48:36 1995" \mykeyword = 'Another way for defining keyvalue string' \ This is an example of a valid comment
+\catalog = sao \date = "Wed Sp 20 09:48:36 1995" \mykeyword = 'Another valid string value' \ This is an example of a valid comment

 Examples of invalid keywords and comments: